 "The more you know of your history, the more liberated you are." ~Maya Angelou

 Visit here often to look for changes and updates.
-And if you know of information not yet included or in need of corrections, please supply those updates to me.
+And if you know of information not yet included or in need of correction, please supply those updates to me.
 I will be so grateful!
-AND SHARE YOUR OLD & NEW PHOTOS!!!
-Send them to me and I will add them to our family site. firstname.lastname@example.org
+AND PLEASE SHARE YOUR PHOTOS - OLD & NEW!!!
+Send them to me and I will add them to our family site.
+My email is email@example.com

 A Little Background...

 I became curious about ancestor research over twenty-five years ago when I read a newspaper announcement that the 1920 Federal Census was to be released to the public in April 1992.
 Census records remain private by law for 72 years and one is released every ten years.
 The next release will be the 1950 Census in 2022.